 My father wrote a piece titled Three Dimensional Imperfection.
 “Only through illusion do we see man’s interpretation of perfection,” he recommended we see beyond the illusion of perfection to live an inspired life.

-While attending the Veterinary Wellness Summit in Fort Collins this past Fall, my eyes were tearful quite a few times.
+While attending the Veterinary Wellness Summit in Fort Collins in the Fall of 2016, my eyes were tearful quite a few times.
 First, the concept of the “Good Enough Mother” hit home for so many reasons.
 Friday morning’s keynote speaker was a veterinarian and a practicing psychotherapist elaborating on the idea of the Good Enough Mother and understanding the magnitude of mental health issues in veterinary medicine.
 I was overwhelmed with a sense of connection as her words rang true in my heart, even though I only recognized a fourth of her psychoanalytic mumbo-jumbo terminology.

 As the weekend unfolded at the Wellness Summit, the attendees embraced ideas in gratitude, letting go and being a perfectionist.
 Being intrigued by it all, I have begun diving deeper into the realm of living well and the idea that giving 110% is impossible, PLUS the illusion of perfection.

 During the summit, I recall having a conversation with a veterinarian from Cornell University.
 He explained he burned through veterinary team members like they were going out of style, all the while placing his unhealthy attitude towards being perfect onto his undeserving team.
 Once he experienced his paradigm shift in letting go of the unrealistic expectation of being perfect, he began forming stronger, satisfying working relationships with his veterinary team.